enkaranfiles/neural-style-transfer-faces/README.md

 ## Project Overview

-This case study evaluates your ability to work with generative AI models, focusing on creating a synthetic paired dataset of bearded and clean-shaven images and training an *image*-to-image (img2img) generative model.
-The project should be structured and implemented to meet production-level quality standards.
+1- Creating a synthetic paired dataset of bearded and clean-shaven images 2- Training an *image*-to-image (img2img) generative model.

 ---